RagnarGrootKoerkamp/BAPCtools/readme.md

 BAPCtools is a tool for creating and developing problems following the [DomJudge/Kattis problem format](https://www.problemarchive.org/wiki/index.php/Problem_Format).

+The aim of this tool is to run all necessary compilation, validation, and testing commands while working on an ICPC-style problem.
+Ideally I should never have to manually run any compilation or testing command myself.

 ## Installation

 For now the only way to use this is to clone the repository and install the